msbabo-dmatrix/explore_models/README.md

 # Explore Models
-This repo is meant ot provibe some basic (and hopefully) sophisticated routines for anaylzing `torch.nn.Modules` and `transformers.PreTrained` models.
+This repo is meant to provide some basic (and hopefully) sophisticated routines for anaylzing `torch.nn.Modules` and `transformers.PreTrained` models.

 ## Dependencies:
 See `requirements.txt`.
-However, most of it it dervied from `torch` and `transformers` are the
+Most of it it dervied from `torch` and `transformers` are the

 ## Hanlding HuggingFace Cache:
 Note, when pulling model from HuggingFace will result in growing cache at `~/.cache/huggingface`.

 It is advised to manage this cache.
 Please refer to the [HuggingFace docs](https://huggingface.co/docs/huggingface_hub/en/guides/manage-cache).
-A useful command to get familiar with is, `huggingface-cli --delete-cache`.
+A useful command to get familiar with is, `huggingface-cli delete-cache`.

 ---